 That’s what is looks like when providing content of value to your audience.

-So where do you find this information to create the right?
+So where do you find the information to create the right content?

 Good news is there are many existing surveys and reports you can use out there.